Rush (2013 film): Plot

 Most drivers start the race with wet weather tyres, which becomes a costly tactic due to most of the track quickly drying.
-They all change tyres during the second lap, pushing Hunt ahead of Lauda; the latter's attempts to catch up result in a suspension arm in his Ferrari breaking, causing a loss of control and crash of the car into an embankment, where it bursts into flames.
+They all change tyres during the second lap, pushing Hunt ahead of Lauda; the latter's attempts to catch up result in a suspension arm in his Ferrari breaking, causing a loss of control and crash of the car into an embankment where it bursts into flames.
 Lauda is airlifted to hospital with third-degree burns to his head and face and internal burns to his lungs.
-For six weeks, Lauda is treated for his injuries while he watches Hunt dominate the races in his absence.
+For six weeks, Lauda is treated for his injuries while he watches Hunt, who is otherwise guilt-ridden by Lauda's condition, dominate the races in his absence.
 Despite his doctor's orders, he decides to return to drive his Ferrari at the Italian Grand Prix, finishing fourth while Hunt fails to finish.

 The 1976 season comes to a climax at the rain-soaked Japanese Grand Prix.
 Hunt's late rally in Lauda's absence has pulled him within three points of Lauda.
+Hunt argues that the race should be canceled, but since the television rights were sold everywhere around the world, the Grand Prix still takes place.
 At the end of the second lap, after his car has slid several times, Lauda returns to the pits and decides to retire from the race, considering it too dangerous and opting to stay with Marlene instead.
 This allows Hunt to win the championship if he can finish third or better.
-After facing stiff competition under gruelling conditions, tyre problems and a hand injury due to the gear shifter knob breaking, Hunt finishes third, winning the championship by a single point.
+After facing stiff competition under grueling conditions, tyre problems, and a hand injury due to the gear shifter knob breaking, Hunt finishes third, winning the championship by a single point.

-Hunt spends the rest of the year revelling with fame, sex and drugs, while Lauda takes an interest in flying private planes.
-At a private airfield in Bologna, Lauda suggests to Hunt that he focus on the next racing season to defend his title, but Hunt argues that his glamorous lifestyle is the highlight of being world champion; furthermore, Lauda later realises that Hunt no longer feels he needs to prove himself to anyone.
-Hunt continues to race until his retirement in 1979, and becomes a motorsport broadcast commentator until his death in 1993 at the age of 45.
+Hunt spends the rest of the year reveling in fame, sex, and drugs, while Lauda takes an interest in flying private planes.
+At a private airfield in Bologna, Lauda suggests to Hunt that he focus on the next racing season to defend his title, but Hunt argues that his glamorous lifestyle is the highlight of being world champion; Lauda realises that Hunt no longer feels he needs to prove himself to anyone.

-Lauda reflects on how their great rivalry and personality differences spurred each other on to their finest achievements, and states that Hunt was the only person he ever envied.
+In voiceover, Lauda reflects on how Hunt's continued hedonism led to limited future success and his eventual death at age 45, but also on how their great rivalry and personality differences spurred each other on that one season, and states that Hunt was the only person he ever envied.